Data-Bot-Box/SnarkyChatBot_RedditGettingStarted/README.md

 # Basic Chatbot Trained on Reddit Data

-To execute download twitter dataset from [here](https://www.kaggle.com/reddit/reddit-comments-may-2015) place in the datasets/may_reddit diretory and unzip and run
+To execute download reddit shower thoughts dataset from [here](https://www.kaggle.com/reddit/reddit-comments-may-2015) place in the datasets/may_reddit diretory and unzip and run (Make sure you're in the datasets/may_reddit directory).

 ```
 python data.py